May 21, 2025

 4. No more than 30 credit hours can be transferred as General Elective Transfer Credit.

-institutions that are not regionally accredited, but must be validated by 30 semester hours of successful performance in residence at Winston-Salem State University.
+5. Provisional transfer credit may be granted for study at foreign institutions or U.S. institutions that are not regionally accredited, but must be validated by 30 semester hours of successful performance in residence at Winston-Salem State University.

-IV.
-General Education Requirements
+Transfer Student General Education Requirements

 General Education at Winston-Salem State University provides the intellectual foundation for both the completion of a major program of study and learning beyond college by affording students a broad based education rooted in the Arts, Humanities and Sciences.
 The General Education curriculum is designed to foster the development of critical skills such as thinking, writing, and speaking while offering students the opportunity to explore the vast fields that make up the academy.

-A. The registrar will determine credits that can transfer to WSSU based on the guidelines in the section II.
+The registrar will determine credits that can transfer to WSSU based on the guidelines in the section II.
 Students will work with their advisors to distribute the courses relative to the general education framework.

 1. Transfer students are required to take or transfer approximately 60 SH of credits outside of their major program requirements.
-Many of the 60 SH will be used to address requirements of the general education curriculum.
+Many of the 60 SH will be used to address the requirements of the general education curriculum.

 2. For transfer students who have not met the general education core curriculum requirements as defined in the CAA, general education transfer decisions will be made on a course-by-course basis.